KristinaEngland/design-system/components/toggle.md

 - When the change will be immediate.

 ## When Not to Use
+- When a process requires the user to press the submit button - either radio buttons or a checkbox should be used in this case.
+-
 ## Accessibility and Usability
 - Toggle switches should take immediate effect and should not require the user to click Save or Submit to apply the new state.
 - The toggle labels should describe what the control will do when the switch is on; they should not be neutral or ambiguous.
 When in doubt, say the label aloud and append “on/off” to the end.
 If it doesn’t make sense, then rewrite the label.